Document

 Scenario 2: You live in a rented house; your own house is also let out Neha recently bought a flat in Indore, though she lives and works in Bangalore.
 She has no plans of returning to Indore in the next five years so she gives that flat on rent.
 She lives on rent in Bangalore.
 Neha can claim:

-The following house properties are excluded from the income computation:
+Income from the following properties are excluded from the income from house property:

 Aditya earns rental income from his house in Vizag.
 See how his GAV and NAV are computed and how much he has to pay as taxes here.